 The town planning process provides developers, home owners and builders with a planning permit.
 Sometimes this can be confused with a building permit.
 I will explain the differences below.

-Town Planning permits are the written document that shows you have approval from the town planning department of the local Council for your project.
-Town planning permits aren’t always required but if they are needed you have to get it before you can get a building permit.
+A Town Planning Permit is the written approval from the town planning department of the local Council that you can use or develop the land in a specific way.
+Town planning permits aren’t always required but if they are needed they come before the building permit.

 You can only apply to the relevant local Council for a planning permit.
 As part of the town planning process you will need to provide written support for your proposal as well as plans of the site and proposal.
 If the project is approved a planning permit will be issued and the plans will be endorsed.
 Both of these together form the complete planning approval.